COVID-19 Requirements for Travel to the United States

 Where: Consular Section, U.S. Embassy, Baridhara, Dhaka

-What to Bring: DS-160 Confirmation page and an authorization letter along with authorized person’s valid photo ID
+What to Bring: DS-160 Confirmation page and an authorization letter from the applicant along with the authorized person’s valid photo ID.

 Passport Withdrawal for emergency travel

 While an application is under processing, applicants may withdraw their passports subject to personal/official travel plans.
+In such cases, the applicant is required to email us the name, national ID number and/or official ID badge information of the authorized courier to collect the passports.
 The passports will be returned from the consular section.
-The designated courier should come to the Consular Section on any Sunday, Monday, Wednesday, or Thursday at 2:00 p.m. sharp.
-Applicant needs to submit their passport as soon as their travel is complete.
+The designated courier should come to the Consular Section on the scheduled date along with a valid photo ID, DS-160 confirmation page, an authorization letter, and a copy of the appointment confirmation email.
+Applicants need to submit their passports as soon as their travel is complete.
 Please bear in mind that withdrawal of a passport normally postpones the completion of application processing.

 Personal Appearance and Visa Fees

 Personal employees, attendants, or domestic employees of individuals who hold a valid A1, G1, G4 visa may be issued an A-3 or G5 visa.
-Biometric fingerprint and interviews are required for these applicants.
-Please prepare an application in accordance with our domestic employee requirements which can be found here
+Biometric fingerprints and interviews are required for these applicants.

 Visa Fees & Tourist Travel for Diplomats